ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 That was long ago....

 I had to walk miles to reach school.
 I have to wake up early in the morning.
 I spent my primary schooling walking to school and back home.
-Basically my childhood life was worth living in dust that taught me uncountable lessons in life to mold myself to a fine man, though.
+Basically my childhood life was worth living in dust that taught me uncountable lessons in life to mold myself into a fine man, though.

-More series coming soon.....
+More series coming soon...

 post signature